cran-task-views/Cluster/Cluster.md

         implemented.
     -   Package `r pkg("movMF")` fits finite mixtures of von Mises-Fisher distributions with the EM algorithm.
+    -   Package `r pkg("MSclust")` implements mixtures of multiple scaled distributions, specifically mixtures of t and the contaminated normal distribution.
     -   Package `r pkg("otrimle")` performs robust cluster analysis allowing for outliers and noise that cannot be fitted by any cluster.
 The data are modeled by a mixture of Gaussian